from pp.13-14

 355 libro book.
 From Latin librum (“book”).
 Cognate with library, Spanish libro and French livre (“book”).
 Example, un libro di testo (“a textbook”).

 357 insieme together.
-From Latin in- + simul (“at the same time”), which confers English simultaneous.
-Cognate with French ensemble (“together”), which has entered English.
-Example, insieme a (“together with”; note the preposition a, not con).
+2270 assieme together.
+The root is from Latin simul (“at the same time”), which confers English simultaneous.
+French ensemble (“together”), which has entered English, and English assemble are related.
+Insieme is much more common than assieme.
+Example, insieme / assieme a / con (“together with”; note the preposition a is more common than con, especially for assieme).

 359 marzo March (cognate).
 From Latin martius (“Mars”).
 Not to be confused with English march or Italian marcia.